Invisible Biting Mites and Black Mold

 - I regularly rubbed down surfaces with a bleachy damp cloth (esp windowsills, aiming at snaffling a few springtails)

-- Put worn clothing into two binbags to be washed—one dark (to soak in ammonia first) and one light (to soak in bleach).
+- I went a bit mad on laundry, and this was definitely overkill, but I put worn clothing into two binbags to be washed—one dark (to soak in ammonia first) and one light (to soak in bleach).
 The pre-soaks had good results on my crawly trousers, but it never lasted, as they’d become infected from car/office/wherever within a day.
 I found a large plastic bucket really helped here, to create an ordered system in the bath/washroom and free up the bath.

 - I also closed the bedroom doors at night because the cats would come and sleep on our beds and I could literally feel the mites/spores hopping off them and on to me.